syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Fields.md

 ---
 title: Working with Fields | Syncfusion
-description: This section illustrates how to add and update the fields in the Word document
+description: This section illustrates how to add dynamic information like title, time, page number, etc., in the Word document that updates automatically
 platform: file-formats
 control: DocIO
 documentation: UG
 ---
-# Fields
+# Working with Fields

 Fields in Word document are placeholders for data that might change on field update.
 Fields are represented by `WField`, `WFieldMark` instance in DocIO.
 A field in Word document contains field codes, field separator, field result, and field end.